Legal Header

 Alberta is serviced by major export lines that provide the bulk of export capacity leaving the province (see Figure S8.2).

-Alberta has many interprovincial pipelines listed in Table S8.1.
+Alberta has many interprovincial pipelines as listed in Table S8.1.

 Market Access